SonicSong/ParticlePathSimulator/README.md

 I’m doing this because it’s interesting — because I want to see how far a single person can go in recreating what was once considered impossible.

 __Per aspera, ad astra.__

-## Licensing

-This project is currently in development.
-A formal license will be selected once the core functionality is established.
-Contributions are welcome, but please note that the licensing terms may change in the future.